Texas Tech University

 What are the program's doctoral residency requirements?

 The online program does not require the student to have a conventional period of residency, as is the custom with many other degrees.
 We work in the world of ideas, of readings, and exchange of ideas.
 We encourage and develop a context of scholarship and of research through a variety of high-tech means, from web-cam meetings with committee members to frequent textual postings of research topics.
-A key requirement of participation in the program is attendance in a 2-week May Workshop every year.
+A key requirement of participation in the program is attendance in a three-day May Workshop every year.
 [View the official residency requirements.]

 Workshop attendance is mandatory.